-Capital assets, which include property, plant and equipment (including right-to-use lease assets), are reported in the government-wide financial statements.
+Capital assets, which include property, plant and equipment, are reported in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial cost of more than \$5,000 and an estimated useful life in excess of 1 year.
 All capital assets are valued at historical cost or estimated historical cost if actual amounts are unavailable.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.